RCD Safety Switch

-Residual current devices (commonly referred to as safety switches or RCD’s) are now compulsory to be installed in all new homes or whenever additional power points are installed in existing homes.
+Residual current devices (commonly referred to as safety switches or RCD’s or a RCD Safety Switch) are now compulsory to be installed in all new homes or whenever additional power points are installed in existing homes.

 WHAT ARE SAFETY SWITCHES?